USNS John Glenn: Design

 The Expeditionary Transfer Dock is a new concept, part of the Maritime Prepositioning Force of the future.
 To control costs, the ships will not be built to combat vessel standards and are designed primarily to support three military hovercraft (such as the Landing Craft Air Cushion (LCAC)), vehicle staging with a sideport ramp and large mooring fenders.
 A decision was made to eliminate helicopter capability and ship-to-ship transfer of heavy equipment.

 The propulsion motors are of British design and build.
 Power conversion company Converteam was selected as the supplier of Integrated Power Systems with the award of an additional contract to design and supply the electric power, propulsion and vessel automation system.

 As an auxiliary support ship, her role would be a seagoing pier for friendly forces in case accessibility to onshore bases is denied.
 Such flexibility would be useful following natural disasters and for supporting US Marines once they are ashore.

 Construction

 The ship's keel was laid down on 17 April 2012 at the National Steel and Shipbuilding Company (NASSCO) shipyard in San Diego, California.
 She was christened on 2 February 2014 and was attended by John Glenn and his family.
 Other Navy and Marine guest speakers that attended the ceremony include Assistant Secretary of the Navy (Research, Development and Acquisitions) Sean Stackley, Chief of Naval Operations Jonathan Greenert, and Lieutenant General John A. Toolan.

 John Glenn was delivered in 2014 to the Military Sealift Command's Maritime Prepositioning Force.
 As an ESD, the ship is under the command of the United States Navy's Military Sealift Command, and thus will not be commissioned into the US Navy (hence her designation prefix, "USNS").
-The ship will undergo further construction additions at the Vigor Shipyard in Portland, Oregon.
+The ship will undergo further construction additions at the Vigor Industrial shipyard in Portland, Oregon.